 These bonds can cover a wide variety of things but usually they are put in place to make sure that infrastructure is completed on a project.
 This could include things like streets and roads, sewers, other utilities, curbs, ect.
 They usually protect the public by ensuring that these items will be completed regardless of if the Owner/Developer gets paid.
 This makes them a form of completion bond.
 You can read more about the bonds themselves here.

-A very important piece of getting these bonds approved is the financing of the project.
-Things that a bond underwriter will be heavily interested in are whether the funds are set aside or dependent on future sales.
-Having the funds already set aside makes getting a bond much easier.
+A very important piece of getting these Developer Bonds approved is the financing of the project.
+Things that a surety bond underwriter will be heavily interested in are whether the funds are set aside or dependent on future sales.
+Having the funds already set aside makes getting a Developer Bond much easier.
 An example would be that a bank has already approved and provided funding for the project.
-If we can verify that financing is in place from a reputable lender, the project will seem less risky to a surety underwriter.
+If we can verify that financing is in place from a reputable lender, the project will seem less risky to a surety bond underwriter.
 On the other hand, if the funds are contingent on the sale of the property or other properties, the bond will be viewed as high risk.
 In these scenarios, it is very important that the Owner/Developer have a strong balance sheet and bank relationship.
 The bond company will want to make sure that there is cash available to cover the obligations in the event that the property or properties does not sell.

 Who Is Doing The Work?

 A big consideration is writing Developer Surety Bonds is who is doing the work.
 Will the Owner/Developer be performing the work themselves or will there be other contractors?
 If there are other contractors, will they be bonded?
 A contractor who bonds back to the Owner/Developer makes getting a bond less risky and significantly easier.
 Be prepared to give a breakdown of the construction trades including the contractor, price of work performed, and estimated completion time on that phase.
-Even if the contractors are not bonded, having firm pricing and an accurate project timeline will make you more appealing to the bond company.
+Even if the contractors are not bonded, having firm pricing and an accurate project timeline will make you more appealing to the surety bond company.
 Conversely, not knowing who will be doing the work and guessing on costs will make your bond look very risky.

 Time and Warranty